Asda's sales growth accelerates under new ownership

 However, operating profit fell 16.7% to 486.5 million pounds, mainly due to COVID-related costs.

-All three of Asda's main British rivals - Tesco (TSCO.L), Sainsbury's (SBRY.L) and Morrisons (MRW.L) have reported big annual profit falls. read more
+All three of Asda’s main British rivals - Tesco, Sainsbury’s and Morrisons have reported big annual profit falls.

 Asda’s accounts also showed that dividend payments were made to Walmart during the year comprising 1.65 billion pounds in cash and a dividend in specie (or reconciliation of inter-company borrowings) of 1.27 billion pounds.